Sports Channel (Israel): 5SPORT HD

 On December 23, 2007, Sports Channel launched a Fifth channel – 5SPORT HD.
 The channel, aired UEFA Champions League, the NBA Playoff games and Wimbledon tournament.

 In addition to current content, the channel also broadcast games from the 2008 Summer Olympics and 2012 Summer Olympics.
-Also, it was announced that starting next season the channel will introduce formula 1 racing.
-5SPORT HD is available for both yes HD and HOT HD customers.
+Also, it was announced that starting next season the channel will introduce Formula One racing.
+5SPORT HD is available for both Yes HD and HOT HD customers.

 5SPORT 3D

 In April 2011, Sports Channel launched their sixth channel – 5SPORT 3D.
 The channel broadcast matches in 3D.

-In September 2011, the channel was shut down due to low demand and was defined as a channel that was ahead of its time.
+In September 2011, the channel was shut down due to low demand.

 5STARS

+On 8 October 2018, Sports Channel launched their seventh channel – 5STARS, as part of a major overhaul to the network.
+Unlike most of its sister channels, 5STARS was launched as a high-definition channel.
+It was followed by all its sister channels being handed an HD feed.
+The channel has been available to watch in most regions of the country via different pay-tv carriers.

 5SPORT 4K

-Sports Channel launched their eighth channel – 5SPORT 4K.
-The channel broadcast matches in 4K.
+Sports Channel launched their eighth channel – 5SPORT 4K, which broadcasts matches in 4K.

 5EURO2024

 Sports Channel launched their temporary channel – 5EURO2024.
 The channel who devoted to the screening of UEFA Euro 2024.